-6. No Expectation of Privacy: The Student and parent/guardian signing below agree that if the Student uses the Internet through the District's access, that the Student waives any right to privacy the Student may have for such use.
 The Student and the parent/guardian agree that the district may monitor the Student's use of the District's Internet Access and may also examine all system activities the Student participates in, including but not limited to e-mail, voice, and video transmissions, to ensure proper use of the system.
 The District may share such transmissions with the Student's parents/guardians.

-7. No Guarantees: The District will make good faith efforts to protect children from improper or harmful matter which may be on the Internet.
-At the same time, in signing this agreement, the parent and Student recognize that the District makes no guarantees about preventing improper access to such materials on the part of the Student.
+- 7. No Guarantees: The District will make good faith efforts to protect children from improper or harmful matter which may be on the Internet.
+At the same time, in signing this agreement, the parent and Student recognize that the District makes no guarantees about preventing improper access to such materials on the part of the Student. - 8.
+Signatures: We, the persons who have signed below, have read this agreement and agree to be bound by the terms and conditions of this agreement.